MicrosoftDocs/power-pages-docs/power-pages-docs/security/table-permissions.md

 Access to Dataverse records is automatically restricted in Power Pages when using forms, lists, Liquid, the Portals Web API, and other components accessing Dataverse tables.

-To allow access to Dataverse records in Power Pages sites, you will need to configure **Table permissions** and associate the table permissions to [web roles](create-web-roles.md).
+To allow access to Dataverse records in Power Pages sites, you will need to configure **table permissions** and associate the table permissions to [web roles](create-web-roles.md).

 ## How to configure table permissions